-You may take for granted that you are conscious and that you think, but most are surprised to learn there’s any controversy about that.
+You take for granted that you are conscious and that you think, but surprise: there’s some controversy about that.

 A sizable chunk of mainstream science says thinking, decision-making, free will, etc. are illusions.
+You’re kidding yourself.
 They aren’t what they appear but are just the accidental residue of brain activity… over which we have no control.

 No matter what we think.
 Excuse the pun.

-“Bunk!” springs to mind, but many scientists insist on an entirely mechanistic universe including the tiny slice inside your skull.
+“Bunk!” springs to mind, but many scientists insist on a mechanistic universe including the tiny slice inside your skull.
 They say there’s no other viable explanation, only fables and religions.

 And we are kidding ourselves if we “think” otherwise.